flutter-tizen/plugins/packages/google_sign_in/README.md

 1. Do not upload credentials to public repositories.

    Anyone who has access to your credentials can impersonate your app.
 Make sure to not upload your production credentials in any source code repositories.
-See the `main.dart` file (comments above `import 'fake_credentials.dart'`) in the [example](/example/) app for a simple demonstration.
+See the comments in `credentials.dart` file in the [example](/example/) app .

 2. Obfuscate code in production.